strimzi/strimzi.github.io/_posts/2019-11-01-deploying-debezium-with-kafkaconnector-resource.md

 * The `database.history.kafka.topic: "schema-changes.inventory"` configured Debezium to use the `schema-changes.inventory` topic to store the database schema history.

-A while after you've created this connector you can have a look at its `status`, using `kubectl get kctr inventory-connector -o yaml`:
+A while after you've created this connector you can have a look at its `status`, using `kubectl -n kafka get kctr inventory-connector -o yaml`:

 ```yaml
 #...